Approximated Prompt Tuning for Vision-Language Pre-trained Models: Related Work

 \subsection{Prompt Tuning}

-Prompt tuning~\cite{conf/nips/BrownMRSKDNSSAA20, conf/emnlp/PetroniRRLBWM19, conf/acl/LiL20, conf/acl/CuiWLYZ21, conf/icml/RadfordKHRGASAM21, journals/corr/abs-2203-12119, journals/ijcv/ZhouYLL22, conf/cvpr/ZhouYL022, journals/corr/abs-2103-10385} is a parameter-efficient way to adapt pre-trained models to downstream tasks, which is originally designed for large pre-trained language models such as GPT-3~\cite{conf/nips/BrownMRSKDNSSAA20}.
-Concretely, for hand-crafted prompts~\cite{conf/emnlp/PetroniRRLBWM19, conf/icml/RadfordKHRGASAM21}, also coined as \emph{hard prompt tuning}, it often inserts a pre-defined prompt phrase into the input sequences, thus reminding the model of pre-trained knowledge, \emph{e.g.}, ``\emph{This is a picture of} [X]''.
-However, hard prompt tuning heavily relies on manual design, and a slight different template may lead to a drastic change in performance~\cite{journals/corr/abs-2103-10385}.
-To overcome this issue, soft prompt tuning~\cite{conf/acl/LiL20, journals/corr/abs-2203-12119, journals/ijcv/ZhouYLL22} is proposed to automatically learn prompt tokens, which are often learnable and optimized via downstream task adaption.
+Prompt tuning~\cite{conf/nips/BrownMRSKDNSSAA20, conf/emnlp/PetroniRRLBWM19, conf/acl/LiL20, conf/acl/CuiWLYZ21, conf/icml/RadfordKHRGASAM21, journals/corr/abs-2203-12119, conf/cvpr/ZhouYL022, journals/ijcv/ZhouYLL22, journals/corr/abs-2103-10385} is a parameter-efficient way to adapt pre-trained models to downstream tasks.
+Concretely, for hand-crafted prompts~\cite{conf/emnlp/PetroniRRLBWM19, conf/icml/RadfordKHRGASAM21}, it often inserts a pre-defined prompt phrase into the input sequences, thus reminding the model of pre-trained knowledge, \emph{e.g.}, ``\emph{This is a picture of} [X]''.
+However, hard prompt tuning heavily relies on manual design.
+To overcome this issue, soft prompt tuning~\cite{conf/acl/LiL20, journals/corr/abs-2203-12119, journals/ijcv/ZhouYLL22} is proposed to automatically learn trainable prompts via downstream task adaption.
 In terms of the prompt placement, soft prompt tuning can be further divided into two patterns, \emph{i.e.}, the shallow~\cite{conf/acl/LiL20} and the deep~\cite{journals/corr/abs-2203-12119} ones.
-Shallow prompt tuning methods~\cite{conf/emnlp/LesterAC21, conf/acl/LiL20} only expand the input sequence with trainable vectors at the first layer.
-In contrast, deep prompt tuning methods~\cite{journals/corr/abs-2203-12119} expand the input sequence between any two layers with trainable tokens.
-In the field of vision-language learning, some recent works~\cite{journals/ijcv/ZhouYLL22, conf/cvpr/ZhouYL022} start applying prompt tuning to shallow-fusion based VLP models like CLIP for image classification.
-However, these methods mainly focus on inserting the prompt tokens to make the language expression match the image features.
-This paper presents the first attempt of bridging the gap between common VL tasks and the pre-training objectives via soft prompt tuning.
+Shallow prompt tuning methods~\cite{conf/emnlp/LesterAC21, conf/acl/LiL20} only expand the input sequence with trainable vectors at the first layer, while deep prompt tuning methods~\cite{journals/corr/abs-2203-12119} expand the input sequence between any two layers with trainable tokens.